 OPDATE 04:05:2011 on and from

-This Award applies to local government sector employers throughout the State of South Australia and their employees who are employed in work in connection with the trade or business of a café, restaurant or snack bar.
+This Award applies to local government sector employers throughout the State of South Australia and their employees who are employed in work in connection with the trade or business of tourism, hospitality or retail.

 This Award applies in respect of licensed and unlicensed premises covered by clause 1.3.1.